 Business Licensing FAQ

 The procedure for obtaining a business licence is available here.
 Complete a business licence application and bring it downstairs at City Hall.
 Business Licence applications are available online here or in person at City Hall.
-Help with filling out the application is available here or by calling 250-720-2835.
+Help with filling out the application is available by calling 250-720-2835 or attending City Hall.
 If you require an inter-community licence they are available here.

 A Business Licence application usually takes 5-10 working days to process.
 Our goal is 7 days, but may take longer depending on the nature of the business activity.
 The Economic Development Assistant will review your application, ensure it is complete, and forward it to the appropriate municipal departments and in some instances, other agencies for approvals.
 You can request the status of your application at any time during the process by calling 250-720-2835.